Shawn-Nichol/AndroidKotlinGuide/animation/MotionLayout/README.md

 - A transistion which is part of the MotionScene that specifies the animation duration, trigger and how to move the views.
 - A constraintSet that specifies both the start and the end constraints of the transistion.

 A MotionLayout is a subclass of ConstrainLayout, so it supports all the same features while adding animation.
-To use a MotionLayout view where you would use ConstrainLayout.
+Use a MotionLayout view where you would use ConstrainLayout.

 Start: desceibes what the screen looks like before the animation
 End: Descibes what the screen looks like after the animation has completed.